metrorailings/OwlBlog/content/posts/2020-playoff-preview.md

 On a slightly more positive note, the team has some mental fortitude worth noting.
 Buffalo made two fourth-quarter comebacks against the the Dolphins and the Rams and recovered from a double-digit deficit against the Jets.
 Now they did cede a fourth-quarter lead last minute against the Cardinals, but that was on a prayer throw.
 Special teams remains a point of concern given Tyler Bass missed several plausible field goals in the first half of the season.

-So with all that said, Buffalo is a true
+So with all that said, Buffalo is a true contender for the Super Bowl this year.
+Hail Buffalo.